zchking/docs/pages/katalon-studio/tutorials/git_conflict_resolve.md

 Resolve Git conflicts using Katalon Studio
 ------------------------------------------

-Let’s consider the following situation: Tom and Emma are working on the same test case in a test project.
-Emma added a new comment (“EMMA ADDED THIS COMMENT”), then committed and pushed the change to the Git remote repository.
+Let's consider the following situation: Tom and Emma are working on the same test case in a test project.
+Emma added a new comment ("EMMA ADDED THIS COMMENT"), then committed and pushed the change to the Git remote repository.

 ![Resolve Git Conflict Katalon Studio](../../images/katalon-studio/tutorials/git_conflict_resolve/Git-conflict-2.png)

-At almost the same time, Tom also added a  new comment (“TOM ADDED THIS COMMENT”), then committed and tried to push to the Git remote repository.
+At almost the same time, Tom also added a  new comment ("TOM ADDED THIS COMMENT"), then committed and tried to push to the Git remote repository.

 ![Resolve Git Conflict Katalon Studio](../../images/katalon-studio/tutorials/git_conflict_resolve/Resolve-Git-conflict-2.png)

-Unfortunately, since Emma had pushed the code before Tom, so the version of code in Git was different from the version of code in Tom’s local repository and therefore, Git rejected Tom’s  “push” action.
+Unfortunately, since Emma had pushed the code before Tom, so the version of code in Git was different from the version of code in Tom's local repository and therefore, Git rejected Tom's  "push" action.

 _What should Tom do to have push its change to the Git remote control?_

-First, Tom has to “pull” the code from the Git remote repository to his local machine.
+First, Tom has to "pull" the code from the Git remote repository to his local machine.

 ![](../../images/katalon-studio/tutorials/git_conflict_resolve/Resolve-Git-conflict-3.png)